The best fishing line for crappie is a 6 lb low visibility and highly sensitive line, such as KastKing Superpower Braid.

 It is incredibly sensitive, which is perfect for fishing Crappie as they won’t be aggressive towards your bait, and you will need to make sure that you have your focus on any little jiggles in your line once it has been cast.
 The weakest part of the line is its lack of abrasion resistance however, this won’t be an issue for catching crappie as they tend to stay in the quieter parts of lakes surrounded by soft mud or sand.

 - Highly sensitive

 - Poor abrasion resistance – I got some line damage from some underwater structure.

 The Sufix 832 is a braided line.
 The line is incredibly strong and can provide a fair amount of long-lasting durability.
-Making it a very favored choice for many experienced fishermen.
-The line is made with quite a high-tech approach, as it is made from several Dyneema fibers which improve.
-Strength abrasion resistance and casting.
+This makes it a very favored choice for many experienced fishermen.
+The line is made with quite a high-tech approach, as it is made from several Dyneema fibers, which improve strength, abrasion resistance, and casting distance.

-The Sufix 832 is available in a variety of different colors and weights, so it means its user can have full control of what they are casting.
-The only weakness of this line is something that happens to all braid lines and that is that it has weak knot strength.
+The Sufix 832 is available in various colors and weights, so it means its user can have full control of what they are casting.
+The only weakness of this line is something that happens to all braid lines, and that is that it has weak knot strength.
 This isn’t specific to Sufix and is an issue with all braided lines.

 - Good casting

 - I noticed it had weaker knot strength than some of the alternate options.